damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

     >
     > Free shipping: [Enter free shipping code]

-1. [ ] People Ops Recruiter: Inform the hiring manager about the hire by announcing in general chat channel 'X has joined GitLab!'
+1. [ ] People Ops (Recruiter): Inform the hiring manager about the hire by announcing in general chat channel 'X has joined GitLab!'
 1. [ ] Hiring Manager: Schedule a video call with new team member at the start of their first day.
 1. [ ] Hiring Manager: Organize smooth onboarding with clear starting tasks / pathway for new team member.
-1. [ ] People Ops Recruiter: Create a row for the new user on the [1Password spreadsheet](https://docs.google.com/spreadsheets/d/1dSlIRbD1b8XisIBbANDK5NGe55LvVSTsWM7aHcWCOVU/edit#gid=0)
+1. [ ] People Ops (Recruiter): Create a row for the new user on the [1Password spreadsheet](https://docs.google.com/spreadsheets/d/1dSlIRbD1b8XisIBbANDK5NGe55LvVSTsWM7aHcWCOVU/edit#gid=0)

 ### ON YOUR FIRST DAY

 #### For GitLab Inc employees only

-1. [ ] People Ops Specialist: gather relevant information from new team member to enter them into the TriNet system.
+1. [ ] People Ops (Specialist): gather relevant information from new team member to enter them into the TriNet system.
-1. [ ] People Ops Specialist: complete and submit an online Add New Hire Form (TriNet Passport=>My Workplace=> Add New Hire/Rehire).
+1. [ ] People Ops (Specialist): complete and submit an online Add New Hire Form (TriNet Passport=>My Workplace=> Add New Hire/Rehire).
 This will generate the welcome email to the employee at their work email on their first date of hire.
 1. [ ] New employee: complete [New Hire TriNet Passport 7 Steps Guide](https://docs.google.com/a/gitlab.com/document/d/1CFIyByd1Kgmz5353_aASVI1D8QTyJ2Uy60ziQHEPTUI/edit?usp=sharing).
 The I-9 portion of this must be completed within the first two days of hire.
 Note- this is critical so you must contact PeopleOps if you have difficulty with this form.
 (TriNet takes 24-48 hours to process new team members)
-1. [ ] People Ops Specialist: complete the employer portion of the I9 in TriNet within three days of hire
+1. [ ] People Ops (Specialist): complete the employer portion of the I9 in TriNet within three days of hire
 1. [ ] New employee: read through the [New Hire Benefits Guide](https://drive.google.com/a/gitlab.com/file/d/0B0dixQ9qzgilNlN0MnNFS29xWnB2SjNWVUk3dUV2aWlhejVR/view?usp=sharing).
 This will go over medical, dental, vision and voluntary benefits.
 Note - If you have any questions or need help within the TriNet system please contact the Employee Solution Center at 800-638-0461 or email them at employees@trinet.com.

 #### For GitLab BV employees only